AmirBayat0/Flutter-BLOC-App-Localization/README.md

 1. Clone this repository to your local machine.
 2. Open the project in your preferred Flutter IDE.
 3. Run flutter pub get to install dependencies.
-4. Start exploring the provided code examples and documentation.
+4. Start exploring the provided code examples

 ## License:
 * This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for your projects.